-- Follow package directions carefully. - Always dilute fabric softeners with 1⁄2 to 1 cup (125 to 250 mL) of warm water.
+- Follow package directions carefully. - Always dilute fabric softeners with 1/2 to 1 cup (125 to 250 mL) of warm water.
 Undiluted fabric softener can stain fabrics. - Use only in deep rinse.
 Do not mix with any other laundry products.
 This includes detergent, packaged water conditioners and bleaches.
 Mixing may cause greasy stains.
 Stains from fabric softeners can be removed by wetting the stain and rubbing it with liquid detergent or a bar of soap.
 Re-wash the stained item. - Use correct amount.
 Too much fabric softener can make some items nonabsorbent (like diapers and towels).
-If this happens, either use less fabric softener or don't use it every time.
+If this happens, either use less fabric softener or don't use it every time. - Use the fabric softener dispenser.
+See page 16 for use information.